colin-woon/42piscine/README.md

 | C08      | 100%   |
 | C09      | 100%   |

+Note:
-Note: Underscores ( _ ) shows how many retries made on the project, you should refer to the highest number for the correct code, there are also some attempts made on extra exercises but were marked wrong by the Moulinette grading system, hence the score stops there.
+- Underscores ( _ ) shows how many retries made on the project, you should refer to the highest number for the correct code
 (eg: c02_2, retried 2 times)
+- There are also some attempts made on extra exercises but were marked wrong by the Moulinette grading system, hence the score stops there.
+(eg: c03_2, ex04 - KO, but ex05 - OK)

 It was a great experience to learn from different peers.
 Do utilize these resources to help you get through your piscine.
 - Ctutor (to visualize C code, helpful up until C07)